Chee-Tzu/Inctfjr/Web/Gotta_Find_em_all/admin/writeup/writeup.md

 Simple Challenge

-There are multiple methods to get the flag
+There are multiple methods to obtain the flag:

-1) just do /flagdisplay()
+    Simply execute /flagdisplay().

-2) increase maxstep with the help of maxstep variable get X-coords and Y-coords from localstorage and things and then go to that given coords and do Dig() function
+    Increase maxstep and utilize the maxstep variable to retrieve X-coordinates and Y-coordinates from local storage.
+Navigate to the specified coordinates and execute the Dig() function.

-3) just fetch do /flageee
+    Fetch the flag by accessing /flageee.

-There are 2 more but then same things basically ;)
+There are two additional methods that follow similar principles.